legal resources necessary to hold negligent facilities accountable.

 Was your loved one injured or did they die prematurely while living at River View Rehabilitation Center?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Cook and Kane counties victims of mistreatment living in long-term facilities including nursing homes in Elgin.
+Our network of attorneys fights aggressively on behalf of Cook and Kane counties victims of mistreatment living in long-term facilities including nursing homes in Elgin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.